ebinezerp/regular-expression-notes/session-7-regex.md

 ## Problem Statement

-* Write a program to find number of strings in a given list that contains 'a' character a first.
+* Write a program to find number of strings in a given list that contains 'a' character at first.

         public class Demo{
             public static void main(String[] args){